1912 Golden Sunbeam Six Speed ‘Model A6’

 But bear in mind also that, in 1908-1910, gears were still a novelty: the general opinion was that a ‘real man’ should ride a bicycle without gears.

-This example is a real Six Speed.
+This example is a real Six Speed, and one of only three known survivors.
 The external differences are easily spotted: two brazed-on lugs for the trigger mountings on the top tube, and also for the gear fittings at the top of the seat tube.

 1912 Golden Sunbeam Six Speed